tsnl/broccoli/doc/design/OVERVIEW.md

 - We would like the budget for this game to be as low as possible, i.e. no complex artwork or assets needed.

 Thus, opt for the following approach:
-- Third-person character controller.
-- Resource gathering (like Monster Hunter)
+- Resource gathering (much like Monster Hunter)
 - Construction
   - Trains (conveyor belts or half-open pipes) to transport resources.
   - Towers to defend against monsters